pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Unstructured career path

-I imagine for many people, a career in software development wasn’t something you began with a clear path mapped out of where you would end up.
+Like me, I imagine for many people a career in software development wasn’t something you started with a clear path mapped out of where you would end up.

-You knew you liked playing with computers, maybe you got a programming book or you might have taught yourself to code by pulling apart websites in your free time after school - this was my experience.
+You liked playing with computers, maybe you got a programming book, or you might have taught yourself to code by pulling apart websites in your free time - this was my experience.

-An interest in computers and technology led to learning about programming after school and continued to studying computer engineering at university.
+This interest in computers and technology and learning about programming after school continued as I studying computer engineering at university.
 Here I learned of unix, microcontrollers, and many programming fundamentals, principals and patterns.

-University courses for IT and software engineering taught how to write code, how software works, the basics how to run a software project, and possibly how to put together a business case.
+I found the university courses for IT and software engineering taught me how to write code, how software works, and the basics how to run a software project.
 But I found little there that would help be build a career roadmap beyond what it meant to write software.

 ---